GenesisFR/HowToBecomeGoodAtShooters/README.md

 - good to draw aggro
 ##### Artillery
 - double tapping will lock/unlock it to a specific location (only works if you're within 10m of the turret)
+- rounds can bounce off walls and ceilings if there is an accessible area
 - explosive damage and bleed ticks affected by DTA
 ##### Assault
 - always targets the chest